AlbertoSH/FliteTrakr/README.md

 Although this reactive version allow us to use it in other environments this improvement isn't free.
 We pay the cost of setting up the `Observable` structures.
 So depending of the environment we should choose wisely

+---

+## Kotlin

+Kotlin is a statically-typed programming language that runs on the Java Virtual Machine and also can be compiled to JavaScript source code.
+Its primary development is from a team of JetBrains programmers.
+Kotlin was named Language of the Month in the January 2012 issue of Dr. Dobb's Journal.
+While not syntax compatible with Java, Kotlin is designed to interoperate with Java code and is reliant on Java code from the existing Java Class Library, such as the collections framework.

+You can find more info about it in [its website](https://kotlinlang.org/)